dragosbuhnila/Anki-add-IPA/README.md

 This is a simple python program to update your Anki cards with IPA pronunciation data.
 As of now, the only source I use is en.wiktionary.org.

-The program should work with any language, but I haven't fine tuned it to deal with multiple words or inflections yet.
-Based on wiktionary's IPA content success rate may go down (e.g. for english words like bearish have no IPA, for japanese 死神 doesn't either as it's a less common spelling).
+The program should work with any language but may have language specific issues as I only tested it on the ones I needed it for.
+Based on wiktionary's IPA content, success rate may go down (e.g. for english words like bearish have no IPA, for japanese 死神 doesn't either as it's a less common spelling).

 I used the program for Korean, Spanish, English, and Japanese, with success rates ranging from ~70% to ~90% based on language.
 In the future I will implement uninflection to push it to 100%, and maybe make it an extension instead of a standalone script.